zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- Let us now try to create the <i>production build</i> by running the TypeScript compiler.
 Since we have defined the <i>outdir</i> in our tsconfig.json, there's really nothing else to do, but run the script <i>npm run tsc</i>. -->
 Let's try to create a <i>production build</i> by running the TypeScript compiler.
 Since we have defined the <i>outdir</i> in our tsconfig.json, there's really nothing else to do but run the script <i>npm run tsc</i>.

-Just like magic a native runnable JavaScript production build of the express backend is created into the directory <i>build</i>.
+Just like magic, a native runnable JavaScript production build of the express backend is created into the directory <i>build</i>.

 <!-- Currently if we run eslint it will also interpret the files in the <i>build</i> directory, which we don't want, since that is compiler generated code.
 We can prevent this by creating a file <i>.eslintignore</i> with the content we want eslint to ignore, similarly as in <i>gitignore</i>. -->
 Currently, if we run eslint it will also interpret the files in the <i>build</i> directory.
-We don't want that, since the code there is compiler generated.
+We don't want that since the code there is compiler generated.
 We can prevent this by creating a  <i>.eslintignore</i> file  which lists the content we want eslint to ignore, just like we do with git and <i>gitignore</i>.

 <!-- Let us add a npm script for running the application in production mode: -->
 Let's add an npm script for running the application in production mode: